EilonBlanche/dental-backend/README.md

 ### Users

-- GET /api/users – Get all users (Admin only)
+- GET /api/users – Get all users
 - GET /api/users/:id – Get a user by ID
 - PUT /api/users/:id – Update a user by ID
 - DELETE /api/users/:id – Delete a user by ID